VadimShev/RepData_PeerAssessment1/PA1_template.md

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
-But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.
+But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data

 This work makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.